-C 323 Corrections
+CJ 323 Corrections

 Examination of theories and programs that inform and compose corrections in the United States.
-Prerequisite: CJ 201.
-Three credits.
+Prerequisite: CJ 201.Three credits.

-CJ 335 Women and Crime
+CJ 335 Women and Crime in America (same as GWST 335)

-Women and Crime is an upper level course for criminal justice majors designed to allow students to examine how crime impacts women, both as perpetrators and victims.
+This course is designed to allow students to examine how crime impacts women in the United States, both as perpetrators and victims.
 Prerequisites: CJ 201 and six additional hours of criminal justice.
 Three credits.

-Cl 343 Law for the Criminal Justice Professional
+CJ 343 Law for the Criminal Justice Professional

 An examination of the central legal principles, procedures and concerns in the criminal justice system.
-Prerequisite: CJ 201.
-Three credits.
+Prerequisite: CJ 201.Three credits.